 Open section across working fields with views toward Guilford, right up to The Cantries, & left to Blackheath.
 A Spring is marked on OS map, with footpath looping to the left of it - so was always looking to the right to find it, but footpath must have been diverted - its on the left, in Willows!

 Here we leave walk as outlined in David McDowall's book, his starts and ends at the Chantries car park - if you want to follow his route or ever wondered why its called the Chantries? buy his book!
-Exist field onto roads.
+Exit field onto roads.
 At left turn look ahead and up for the Chapel ruins on St Catherine's Hill.

 Take express route back to Guildford on walking / bike track alongside Shalford Park.
 Has toilet block.
 Then join up with The River Wey at Guildford Rowing Club HQ, over river on footbridge to nice picnic area & Millmead Lock system.
 Maybe feed ducks with packed lunch leftovers...